Arab Brazilians: Arabic influence in Brazil

 Arab immigration has influenced many aspects of Brazil's culture – besides and beyond the Arabic influence inherited via Portugal, as, for instance, some Portuguese words of Arabic origin.

 In many cities across the country, it is easy to find restaurants that cook Arab food; and Arab dishes, such as sfihas (Portuguese esfirra), tabbouleh (Portuguese tabule), kibbeh (Portuguese quibe), hummus, tahina and halwa are very well known among Brazilians.

 Most Arab immigrants in Brazil have worked as traders, roaming the vast country to sell textiles and clothes and open new markets.
-This economic history can be seen today in the ways that the São Paulo-based Arab Brazilian Chamber of Commerce has gained greater recognition in increasing Brazilian exports to the Arab world.
+This economic history can be seen today in the ways that the São Paulo-based Arab Brazilian Chamber of Commerce has gained recognition in increasing Brazilian exports to the Arab world.

 Arab-Brazilians are well integrated into Brazilian society.
 Today, only a minority of Arab Brazilians still know and speak the Arabic language, the vast majority of them being monolingual Portuguese speakers.

 Many important Brazilians are of Arab descent, including important politicians such as Paulo Maluf, Geraldo Alckmin, Gilberto Kassab, former President Michel Temer, José Maria Alkmin, artists, writers (for instance Raduan Nassar) and models.